ministryofjustice/manage-supervisions-design-history/app/posts/2021-10-27-pick-a-location.md

 title: Pick a location
 description: Changes to the ‘Where will the appointment be’ page
 date: 2021-10-27
+related:
+  items:
+  - text: Iteration on this design
+    href: /pick-a-location-iteration/
 ---

 In Delius the following scenarios are possible when arranging an appointment: